 Soprano Erin Morley has a light and shimmering voice that was ideal for the adolescent pawn in her father’s quest for status.
 At age 36 she too is getting a little old to play a 15 year old girl.
 The trouble with many operas is that by the time you’re able to sing the part you’re too old to look the part.
 The three leading women gave the famous trio a first rate reading.

 All the supporting singers were first rate.
 One deserves special recognition.
 Markus Brück made his Met debut in this run of Rosenkavalier.
-His has a lustrous baritone which strongly suggested that he should be given a bigger role by the Met.
-He has Rigoletto in his repertoire and seemed to have the voice for it.
+He has a lustrous baritone which strongly suggests that he should be given a bigger role by the Met.
+He has Rigoletto in his repertoire and seems to have the voice for it.

 Conductor Sebastian Weigle led the Met Orchestra in The Magic Flute 16 years ago.
 He returned to the Met this year for the Strauss opera.
 He directed the Met’s brilliant orchestra in a finely nuanced reading of Strauss’ miraculous score.